Fortune-Lab/Mtb-barcoding-amplicon/README.md

 **Please don't hesitate to contact us if there are any issues.**

 ## File Guide
-This project includes two scripts to process the fastq files in the analysis of this work.
+This project includes two perl scripts to process the fastq files in the analysis of this work.

 ### Directory:
 - ./scripts: